Tinram/CodeCounter/README.md

 Count lines of code and comments in source files in C, BASIC, and general web files.

-Code Counter will search for files of the specified type in the **directory from which it's called**, and then search recursively in any sub-directories.
+Code Counter will search for files of the specified type in the **directory from which it's called**, and then search recursively in all sub-directories.

-Original aim: initiate Code Counter in a project's top-level directory and provide file statistics on the complete project.
+Original aim: initiate in a project's top-level directory and provide stats on the whole project.

 ## OS Support